PossibleLlama/worklog/docs/README.md

 ## Installation

-To install worklog, you can download the latest version from [github][GithubReleases], choose version you want, unzip the folder, and add the appropriate binary for your machine, to a location on your machines PATH.
+To install worklog, you can download the latest version from [github][GithubReleases], choose the version you want, unzip the directory, and add the appropriate binary for your machine to a location on your machines PATH.

-There is both a windows executable, as well as a linux binary.
+There are binaries for several platforms, for any others, you could download the code separately and build directly.

+We also have a server that can be installed in the same way as the CLI.

 ### Linux